BradGreig/blind-QSO-challenge/docs/index.md

 #### Sample 1 (X-Shooter)

-A compressed file containing all individual QSO reconstructions can be found here.
+A compressed file containing all individual QSO reconstructions for this specific sample can be found here.

 | QSO name | Redshift | Figure | | QSO name | Redshift | Figure |
 | -------- | ------- | -------- | ------- | -------- | ------- | ------- |